Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: Introduction

 Using a combination of local and global eigenvalue analysis as well as numerical calculations, we assess the degree to which the Hall-MHD waves extract energy from the differential rotation - leading to new non-axisymmetric modes that exist at larger magnetic field strengths than MHD modes~\citep{Ebrahimi2022}.
-We find that for $k=0$ modes in the EMHD model, the local instability criterion predicts stability despite the presence of global unstable whistler modes.
+We find that for purely parallel propagating modes in the EMHD model, the local WKB theory predicts stability despite the presence of global unstable whistler modes.

 The organization of this paper is as follows.
-Section \ref{sec: emhd} presents analysis and numerical calculations of the linear, non-axisymmetric instabilities of the rotating disk in the EMHD limit.
+Section \ref{sec: hmhd} introduces the Hall-MHD model and investigates incompressible, non-axisymmetric instabilities in differentially-rotating cylindrical disk geometry.
+We present numerical results using two different methods.
+The strength of the hall term is varied by adjusting the ion skin depth, $d_i=c/\omega_{pi}$, where $\omega_{pi}\equiv \sqrt{Z^2e^2n_i/\epsilon_0m_i}$ is the ion plasma frequency.
+Section \ref{sec: emhd} presents analysis and numerical calculations of the EMHD limit.
 It is shown that non-axisymmetric whistler waves are driven unstable by the sheared rotation when the wave frequency is similar in magnitude to the rotation rate.
 The local, point-wise dispersion relation theory is compared to the results of global analysis.
 Necessary conditions for the existence of unstable modes are derived based on global properties of the EMHD system.
-Numerical results for the global eigenvalue problem are presented at several values of disk aspect ratio (height to width), in an attempt to study the role of the boundary locations on global instabilities.
-It is found that lower aspect ratio (thinner disk) generally leads to a instability over a broader range of magnetic field strengths.
-Section \ref{sec: hmhd} investigates the unstable modes in the full Hall-MHD system for both magnetic field configurations.
-The strength of the hall term is varied by adjusting the ion skin depth, $d_i=c/\omega_{pi}$, where $\omega_{pi}\equiv \sqrt{Z^2e^2n_i/\epsilon_0m_i}$ is the ion plasma frequency.
+Numerical results for the global eigenvalue problem are presented at several values of disk aspect ratio (height to width), in an attempt to study the role of the boundary locations on global whistler instabilities.
+It is found that lower aspect ratio (thinner disk) generally leads to instability over a broader range of magnetic field strengths.